beheshty/SetSharp/README.md

 ### 3. Build Your Project

 That's it!
 Simply build your project.
-SetSharp will run automatically, generating your configuration classes in the background.
+SetSharp will run automatically, generating your configuration records in the background.

 ```bash
 dotnet build